 A cluster development approach has been adopted by the government to create and upgrade infrastructural facilities in new and existing MSMEs.
 Grants restricted in the range of 60%-70% depending on the project cost, subject to a maximum of Rs 30 crores, are provided by the government to eligible MSMEs for the establishment of common facility centres (CFCs).
 These grants are raised to 70%-80% for CFCs set up in the NE and hill states, islands, and aspirational districts.

-This scheme is specifically targeted at SC/ST entrepreneurs looking for professional support under Stand-Up India initiatives.
+This MSME subsidies in India is specifically targeted at SC/ST entrepreneurs looking for professional support under Stand-Up India initiatives.
 25% subsidy is provided on purchase of plant & machinery.
 Additionally, marketing and mentoring support are provided through vendor development programmes.
 The transaction costs incurred are also reimbursed.
 This scheme functions through various sub-schemes, including Special Marketing Assistance Scheme, Single Point Registration Scheme, Bank Loan Processing Reimbursement Scheme, etc.

 6) MSME Competitive LEAN Scheme (MCLS)